 4. Lucid Dreaming

-During a lucid dream, the person is aware that s/he is dreaming.
-The dreamer may gain control of his or her dream, and lead the characters, environment, and the narrative in the way s/he wants.
+During a lucid dream, a person is completely aware that they dreaming.
+The dreamer can use this awareness to gain control of the dream, the characters, environment, and the narrative.

 5. False Awakening